County Down: Association football

 In association football, the NIFL Premiership, which operates as the top division, has three teams in the county: Newry City F.C., Ards F.C. and Warrenpoint Town F.C., with Banbridge Town F.C., Bangor F.C. and Lisburn Distillery F.C. competing in the NIFL Championship, which operates as levels two and three.

 Gaelic games

 The Down County Board administers Gaelic games in the county.
 Down is the most successful team north of the border in terms of All-Ireland Senior Football Championships won with five (1960, 1961, 1968, 1991 and 1994) in total.
 In terms of Ulster, they share that accolade with Cavan who also have 5 titles.
 They currently have four minor All-Ireland titles, twelve Ulster titles and one under 21 all Ireland title (1979).
 The Ards peninsula is a hurling stronghold.

 Golf

-County Down is also home to the No.1-ranked golf course, Royal County Down Golf Club, in not just Ireland, but the entire Great Britain, according to Today's Golfer.
+County Down is also home to the No. 1 ranked golf course, Royal County Down Golf Club, in Ireland and Great Britain, according to Today's Golfer.

 Former No.1 golfer in the world, Rory McIlroy, originates from Holywood, which is situated in the north of the county.